Space Age: 2010s to present: New Space competition

 SpaceX's Falcon Heavy reusable side boosters land in unison at Cape Canaveral Landing Zones 1 and 2 following test flight on 6 February 2018.

 In the early 21st century, the Ansari X Prize competition was set up to help jump-start private spaceflight.
 The winner, Space Ship One in 2004, became the first spaceship not funded by a government agency.

 Several countries now have space programs; from related technology ventures to full-fledged space programs with launch facilities.
 There are many scientific and commercial satellites in use today, with thousands of satellites in orbit, and several countries have plans to send humans into space.
 Some of the countries joining this new race are France, India, China, Israel and the United Kingdom, all of which have employed surveillance satellites.
 There are several other countries with less extensive space programs, including Brazil, Germany, Ukraine, and Spain.

 As for the United States space program, NASA permanently grounded all U.S. Space Shuttles in 2011.
 NASA has since relied on Russia and SpaceX to take American astronauts to and from the International Space Station.
-NASA is currently constructing a deep-space crew capsule named the Orion.
-NASA's goal with this new space capsule is to carry humans to Mars.
-The Orion spacecraft is due to be completed in the early 2020s.
+In the 2010s and early 2020s, NASA developed a deep-space crew capsule named the Orion to send humans to the Moon and Mars.
 NASA is hoping that this mission will "usher in a new era of space exploration."
+The U.S. military also joined the new space age with the creation of the new Space Force on 20 December 2019.

 Another major factor affecting the current Space Age is the privatization of space flight.
 A significant private spaceflight company is SpaceX which became the proprietor of one of world's most capable operational launch vehicle when they launched their current largest rocket, the Falcon Heavy in 2018.
 Elon Musk, the founder and CEO of SpaceX, has put forward the goal of establishing a colony of one million people on Mars by 2050 and the company is developing its Starship launch vehicle to facilitate this.
 Since the Demo-2 mission for NASA in 2020 in which SpaceX launched astronauts for the first time to the International Space Station, the company has maintained an orbital human spaceflight capability.
 Blue Origin, a private company founded by Amazon.com founder Jeff Bezos, is developing rockets for use in space tourism, commercial satellite launches, and eventual missions to the Moon and beyond.
 Richard Branson's company Virgin Galactic is concentrating on launch vehicles for space tourism.
 A spinoff company, Virgin Orbit, air-launches small satellites with their LauncherOne rocket.
 Another small-satellite launcher, Rocket Lab, has developed the Electron rocket and the Photon satellite bus for sending spacecraft further into the Solar System, the company also plans to introduce the larger Neutron launch vehicle in 2025.